harryeastwood/Virtual-Garage-Vehicle-Cooldown/README.md

 # Virtual-Garage-Vehicle-Cooldown
 Adds cooldown timers to pulling Vehicles out after storage and storing vehicles after pulling them out to prevent storing too quick after being fired upon etc.
+64 BIT CODE ONLY - 32 BIT CAN BE USED BUT YOU'D NEED TO ADJUST THE EXILE.INI ACCORDINGLY.

 ## Installation Instructions
 1. Merge the two ExileServer files with yours or create new overrides for them in your mission config.cpp